 - Don’t expect to use your points immediately: Although co-branded credit cards often come with big sign-up rewards, you may not get to use them for months to come.
-The average reward varies between programs, meaning it may take some time (and spending) to earn enough to use them.
+The average reward redemption threshold varies between programs, meaning it may take some time (and spending) to earn enough to use them.

 If you’re unsure about carrying numerous co-branded credit cards, there are several options that might better serve you.
 Many travel credit cards offer flexible points that can either be transferred to airline and hotel partners or be used directly with the provider.
-If you decide to use them with the institution, they often carry a flat rewards rate and can be used across airlines and hotel chains, which can make it incredibly easy to use and understand.
+If you decide to use them with the institution, they often carry a flat rewards rate and can be used across airlines and hotel chains, which can make them incredibly easy to use and understand.

 The bottom line

 Co-branded credit cards offer an easy pathway to getting rewards toward travel, shopping or even video games and free coffee.
 However, the points and miles you earn are only as good as your ability to use them.
-Before you start applying, be sure to have a plan on how to use the points (and ultimately gain rewards in excess of your annual fee).
+Before you start applying, be sure to have a plan for how to use the points (and ultimately gain rewards in excess of your annual fee).

 The information about the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®, Hilton Honors American Express Surpass® Card, Amazon Prime Rewards Visa Signature Card and Costco Anywhere Visa® Card by Citi has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuers.